 Let chatbots handle the easy stuff so your customer support team can do what they were set out to do – resolve real, hard issues.
 While your chatbot handles the frequently asked questions, your support team will have more time to work on quarterly KPIs, achieve sales quotas, and reengage dormant clients.

 4. Provide an extra layer of security

 You can use chatbots to alert customers instantly of any suspicious activity going on with their account.
 Chatbots allow you to confirm a customer’s identity through two-factor authentication and authorization.
 Additionally, since chatbots are normally used on chat platforms, like WhatsApp, the chances of messages being end-to-end encrypted are increased – so, that’s one less thing for you to worry about!

 Forbes looks at security for banking with chatbots from another angle.
 Since clients can get their support over chat apps instantaneously, the odds of them having to phone customer support are slim to none.
 This also improves security, as chatbots can be programmed to distinguish between legitimate activity and fraud faster than a live agent could.

 5. Encourage customers to give valuable feedback

-Using chatbots over apps like WhatsApp and Viber give clients the option to respond now or later.
+Using chatbots over apps like WhatsApp and Viber gives clients the option to respond now or later.
 This helps increase response rates since clients don’t feel pressured to give feedback on the spot and can provide it on their own time - making them more likely to want to give feedback.